ericniebler/stl2/ext/variable_concepts/variable_concepts.md

 The reasons for dropping function-style concepts from the Ranges TS then are:

 1. To eliminate syntactic noise.
-2. To avoid depending on a feature that may get dropped.
+2. To eliminate user confusion that comes at a concept's point-of-use, where sometimes parens are needed (in `requires` clauses) and sometimes not (when the concept is used as a placeholder).
-3. To avoid being a reason to keep a little-loved feature.
+3. To avoid depending on a feature that may get dropped.

-The reasons for keeping function-style concepts in the Ranges TS are:
+4. To avoid becoming a reason to keep a little-loved feature.

-1. Love them or hate them, function-style concepts are a part of the Concepts TS as-published.
+There is really only one reason for keeping function-style concepts in the Ranges TS:

-2. In several places, the Ranges TS defines concepts with similar semantic meaning but different numbers of arguments; function-style concepts neatly captures this intent.
+1. In several places, the Ranges TS defines concepts with similar semantic meaning but different numbers of parameters; function-style concepts neatly captures this intent by allowing these concepts to share a name.

 # Proposed Solution